Invariant part of class group and distribution of relative class group: Introduction

-In the original Cohen-Lenstra-Martinet heuristics, fields are ordered by discriminant, which was an obvious ordering for number fields.
-However in some cases, discriminant will contradict what is predicted by the heuristics.
+\end{definition} For now, we have seen that the (absolute) discriminant could work as a counting function.
+However, in some cases, ordering fields by discriminant will contradict what is predicted by the heuristics.
 See Cohen and Martinet~\cite{Cohen1994HeuristicsOC}, Bartel and Lenstra~\cite{bartel2020class} for example.
-See also Wood~\cite{wood2010probabilities} for some discussions on different orderings in the view of field-counting.
-The counting function of number fields in this paper we mainly use is the product of ramified primes, which will be defined in Definition~\ref{def: product of ramified primes}.
-When $p\mid\lvert G\rvert$, the work of W.\cite{wang2022distributionOT} shows the following result for abelian fields. \begin{theorem} Assume that $G$ is abelian and let $H$ be a subgroup, and let $\mathcal{E}:=\mathcal{E}(G)$ ordered by the product of ramified primes $P$.
-Let $q$ be a prime number such that $q\mid\lvert G/H\rvert$, and let $\Omega:=\{g\in G\mid r(g)\equiv0\bmod{q}\}$ where $r(g)$ is the order of $g$.
-Then we have that
+See also Wood~\cite{wood2010probabilities} for some discussions on different orderings from a field-counting point of view.
+The choice of the counting function may affect the result of field-counting in a nontrivial way.
+But we are not going to discuss it in detail here.
+For abelian fields, we simply use the product of ramified primes as our counting function.
+For more general cases, see Definition~\ref{def: product of ramified primes}.